-$$NPV{i,t} = \frac{\sum{j=5}^{j=J} \frac{q{i,t+j} oilprice_t}{(1+r_i)^j}}{GDP{i,t}} \times 100$$ (11)
+(11) $$NPV{i,t} = \frac{\sum{j=5}^{j=J} \frac{q{i,t+j}^{\text{soilprice}t}}{(1+r_i)^j}}{GDP{i,t}} \times 100.$$

 NPV for a given country, i, at the time the discovery is made, t, is the discounted sum of gross revenue derived from an approximated oil production profile, $q{i,t+j}$, from the fifth year following the discovery to the exhaustion year, J, valued at the oil price prevailing at the time of the discovery.
-The approximated production profile follows a piece-wise process in the form of reserve specific plateau production followed by an exponential decline (see Höök et al., 2014 and Robelius, 2007).25 Appendix B.I. describes in detail the approximation method relying on estimates using an alternative oil field database.
+The approximated production profile follows a piecewise process in the form of reserve specific plateau production followed by an exponential decline (see Höök et al., 2014; Robelius 2007).
+Appendix B describes in detail the approximation method relying on estimates using an alternative oil field database.
 Gross revenues are valued at current international prices.
-The rationale behind using current international prices to value the production is that oil price series typically follow a random walk process so that current price is the best price forecast.26
+The rationale behind using current international prices to value the production is that oil price series typically follow a random walk process so that current price is the best price forecast.

-To account for the fact that giant discoveries may happen in countries where the perceived political risk is high, we allow for country-specific risk adjusted discount rates.
+To account for the fact that giant discoveries may happen in countries where the perceived political risk is high, we allow for country-specific risk-adjusted discount rates.
 Indeed, exploiting oil and gas fields can be rendered difficult if not impossible in countries where political risk is high.
 Discoveries in countries where political risk is elevated should thus be discounted more than places where risk is lower.
-We thus compute the adjusted discount rate as the sum of the risk free rate set to 5 percent and a country specific risk premium.27 The risk free rate is assumed to be the rate prevailing in the United States.
-Considering that measures of risk premia based on that sovereign bond spreads are not readily available for all countries and they are not necessarily comparable, we use predicted values for risk premia based on the historical relationship between observed (and consistent) measures of sovereign bond spreads and political
+We compute the adjusted discount rate as the sum of the risk-free rate set to 5% and a country-specific

-25 We choose not to use the so-called Hubbert curve to approximate oil production profiles since it is regarded by petroleum engineers as a good fit for aggregated field production profiles for a whole region or at the global level.
+24. We choose not to use the so-called Hubbert curve to approximate oil production profiles because it is regarded by petroleum engineers as a good fit for aggregated field production profiles for a whole region or at the global level.
 For single fields, a reserve specific piecewise process consisting in a plateau production and then an exponential decline is commonly used.
 We use the engineering-determined depletion schedule rather than the endogenous depletion rule assumed in our model.
 As Anderson, Kellogg, and Salant (2014) show, rates of depletion are constrained by reservoir pressure and do not appear to respond to price.

-26 See Hamilton (2009) and references therein for a discussion on forecasting oil prices.
+25. See Hamilton (2009) and references therein for a discussion on forecasting oil prices.